by Kevin Jones-Bey, Director of Community and Public Relations for YMI at FCI Cumberland

 “People have to be made to understand that they cannot look for salvation anywhere but to themselves.” – Ella Baker

 A new day has dawned, pregnant with opportunity.
-For the first time, the Federal Bureau of Prisons has granted the status of “pilot program” to a prisoner-created, prisoner-run rehabilitation and reentry program, effectively offering prisoners an opportunity to control their own destiny.
+For the first time, the Federal Bureau of Prisons has granted the status of “pilot program” to a prisoner-created, prisoner-run rehabilitation and reentry program, effectively offering prisoners an opportunity to control their own destiny, just like at california rehabilitation center they will offer them the possibility of overcoming their addictions and problems.

 For many of us who have spent decades in federal prison, the Young Men Incorporated (YMI) program is a reality few could have imagined.
 Now the fate of this extraordinary program, brainchild of Dominic Henry, may very well rest in the hands of the men at the Federal Correctional Institution at Cumberland, Maryland.
 If these determined and capable men are successful, YMI will have no further hurdles to overcome in its immediate objective of becoming a bureau-wide rehabilitation and reentry program.